demesameneshoa/JavaScript-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my colleagues at Microverse for their support during the project.
+Additionally, thanks to [TVMaze API](https://www.tvmaze.com/api) for their great working API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>